grondinaucsd/grondinaucsd.github.io/content/courses/sustainability.md

 ---

-## Module 2: Estimation, Inference, and Prediction
+## Lecture 2: Sustainability Criteria

 Lecture 2 reviews the axiomatic approach to intertemporal preferences and lays out four sustainability criteria: undiscounted utility (Ramsey criterion); maximin (Rawls criterion); the Green Golden Rule; and the Chichilnisky criterion.
 The criteria are applied to dynamic models with non-renewable and renewable resources.